Sep 27, 2023

 You can find tmux in the official Ubuntu repository, thus making it effortless to install.
 Installing Tmux is as simple as using the APT package manager.

 With APT, you can install, uninstall, and update packages without worrying about dependencies.
-First, access your VPS via SSH.
+It is also useful for checking and listing installed packages on Ubuntu or other Debian distributions.

 Installing a tmux server will require elevated privileges, so we suggest adding sudo to the apt-get command.